 Patrick shook his head, ‘Don’t be silly, planes are far too big to land on the roof.’

 ‘No they’re not,’ said Abigail crossly, ‘they’re really small.’

 The polar clambered down from the table.
 ‘That’s because they’re so high up!
 They’re much bigger when they land.
-Come on’.
-Abigail followed him into the garden.
+Come on.’
+Abigail followed him out into the garden.
 Shading his eyes Patrick pointed up into the sky.
 ‘There!
 There’s a plane right above us, it’s right up in the clouds, see?
 So down here it would be huge.’
 Abigail looked up doubtfully.
 It didn’t look huge to her.